 What are some use cases of the Free Text Questionnaire?

-Be it surveys, quizzes, or practice tests there’s plenty of ways you can use this feature!
+Be it surveys, quizzes, or practice tests there are plenty of ways you can use this feature!
 Some use cases of this feature include:

 What is the Free Text Questionnaire’s primary function and what are the steps to accomplish it?